Center for Teaching

 Fax: (732) 932-1845

 The Center for Teaching Advancement and Assessment Research and The TA Project are pleased to offer a series of workshops designed to develop technological skills and enhance teaching.
 Certificates are awarded to Rutgers graduate students by the TA Project; please visit their web site for additional certificate programs.

 Graduate students who wish to earn a certificate must attend at least four workshops:

-Intro to Prezi (October 21, 2016, 9:50 a.m - 11:10 a.m.
+Intro to Prezi NEXT (March 9, 2018, 9:50 a.m - 11:10 a.m.
 The Language Institute, Room 119, CAC) Prezi is a cloud-based presentation application (for both Mac and PC) that lets you organize and share ideas and information in a very dynamic way.
 You can lead your students (and audience) on a visual journey, collaborate in real time across time zones, and run your presentation from the cloud, desktop, iPad, or iPhone.
-In Intro to Prezi, you learn how to set up a free account, navigate the canvas, create frames, utilize templates, apply text, images and video, and use the Tool/Prezi Editor.
+In Intro to Prezi NEXT, you learn how to set up a free account, navigate the canvas, create topics and subtopics, utilize templates, apply text, images and video, and use the Tool/Prezi Editor.

-New Intermediate Prezi (November 11, 2016, 9:50 a.m - 11:10 a.m.
-The Language Institute, Room 119, CAC) The Intermediate Prezi workshop will cover advanced aspects and functionalities of Prezi, such as animation, in-depth customization, inserting audio & video and how to create a Prezi using an existing PowerPoint presentation.
+Intermediate Prezi NEXT (April 6, 2018, 9:50 a.m - 11:10 a.m.
+The Language Institute, Room 119, CAC) The Intermediate Prezi workshop will cover advanced aspects and functionalities of Prezi, such as animation, in-depth customization, and inserting audio & video content.

 Space is limited.
-Please register online, call the TA Project at 848 932-7747, or e-mail firstname.lastname@example.org please replace "brokenmail" with rci.rutgers.edu.
+Please register online, call the TA Project at 848 932-7747, or e-mail firstname.lastname@example.org please replace "brokenmail" with grad.rutgers.edu.